lilydjwg/swapview-rosetta/README.md

 * Java, >= Java 8
 * Lua, requires lua-filesystem, works with 5.1, 5.2 and LuaJIT
 * NodeJS, requires sprintf (will be installed by `make`)
+* NodeJS_async, another NodeJS version which use async I/O, requires sprintf and async (will be installed by `make`)
 * OCaml
 * Python, works with Python 2 & 3
 * Python3_bytes